HUNGHUYNH-prestige/Projet7v3/README.md

 2. DATABASE CREATION with :

+Notice :
 npx sequelize = npx sequelize-cli if help is needed : npx sequelize --help

-npx sequelize db:create
+Command to create a database : npx sequelize db:create

 3. MIGRATIONS with :